transferzero/api-documentation/_includes/corridors/transfer_reasons.md

 Sale of mutual funds or collective investment schemes: mutual_funds_sale_or_collective_investment Sale of overseas property: overseas_property_sale
-Sale and repatriation of other investment: sale_and_repatriation_of_other_investment Repatriation on instruction by the South African Reserve Bank: repatriation_south_african_reserve_bank_instruction Loan made to a resident by a non-resident shareholder: resident_loan_from_non_resident_share_holder Loan made to a resident by a non-resident third party: resident_loan_from_non_resident_third_party Repayment by a South African living overseas of a loan granted by a resident: resident_loan_repayment_from_overseas_living_south_african
+Sale and repatriation of other investment: sale_and_repatriation_of_other_investment Repatriation on instruction by the recipient country central bank: repatriation_south_african_reserve_bank_instruction Loan made to a resident by a non-resident shareholder: resident_loan_from_non_resident_share_holder Loan made to a resident by a non-resident third party: resident_loan_from_non_resident_third_party Repayment by a citizen living overseas of a loan granted by a resident: resident_loan_repayment_from_overseas_living_south_african
 Repayment of a study loan: study_loan_repayment Repayment of a shareholders loan: shareholders_loan_repayment Repayment of a third party loan (excluding shareholders): third_party_loan_repayment